-If you are a retiree of a participating group in South Carolina, you can enroll in insurance coverage within 31 days of the date you retire or during open enrollment.
+If you are a retiree of a participating group in South Carolina, you can enroll in insurance coverage within 31 days of the date you leave covered employment and are eligible to retire, or during open enrollment.
 You can also enroll your eligible spouse and/or children.
 A participating group is a state agency, public higher education institution, public school district, county, municipality or other group, including charter schools, that is authorized by statute to participate and is participating in the state insurance program.

-A Retiree Notice of Election form is required to enroll.
+An Employment Verification Record form is required for a determination of eligibility and a Retiree Notice of Election is required to enroll.
 Please allow processing time for paper forms.